Gliclazide is a medicine used to treat type 2 diabetes.

 Type 2 diabetes is an illness where the body doesn't make enough insulin, or the insulin that is made doesn't work properly.
 This causes high blood sugar levels.

 Gliclazide lowers your blood sugar by increasing the amount of insulin your body produces.

-It's available on prescription as tablets.
+Gliclazide is available on prescription.
+It comes as tablets.

 - Gliclazide works by increasing the amount of insulin that your body makes.
 Insulin is the hormone that controls the level of sugar in your blood.